 A: You register for a distance and race as an individual first.
 You may also register to compete and be scored in the team competition offered for the 62, 36 & 22 mile races.

-How to register: Select the “team competition” category and your race distance on Bikereg, All team competition participants will pay $5.
+How to register: On Bikereg, After you registered yourself to race in a distance, select the “team competition” category and your race distance, All team competition participants will pay $5.
 Make sure your Team / Sponsor name is correct in your racer registration profile.
-You can go into Bikereg and register for the team competition at anytime prior to 4/10 at NOON EST. At that time we will build team competition rosters based on who registered and exact team name / sponsor.
+You can go into Bikereg and register for the team competition at anytime prior to 4/10 at NOON EST. At that time we will build team competition rosters based on who registered for each distance and exact team name / sponsor.
 We will send out a final roster update to team competition participants on 4/11.

 Team Competition scoring: You must have a minimum of 5 racers in the same distance that finish the race to have a team competition score.
 There is no max for team competition racers on a team, however only the top 5 times from your roster will create your final team time scoring.
-Fastest team time will be awarded a trophy and recognized during the awards.
+Fastest team times for the 22 mile, 36 & 62 races will be awarded a trophy and recognized during the awards.

 Q: What age category do I sign up for?